-- reviewed interim consolidated financial statements of the Fund for the 6-month period ended 30 June 2016 prepared according to IFRS (provided in full in Appendix B); - audited consolidated financial statements of BOF for the financial year ended 31 December 2015 prepared according to IFRS (provided in full in Appendix C); - audited special purpose consolidated financial statements of BOF for the financial years ended 31 December 2014 and 31 December 2013 (provided in full in Appendix D).
+- audited consolidated financial statements of the Fund for the financial year ended 31 December 2016 prepared according to IFRS (provided in full in Appendix B); - audited consolidated financial statements of BOF for the financial year ended 31 December 2015 prepared according to IFRS (provided in full in Appendix C); - audited special purpose consolidated financial statements of BOF for the financial years ended 31 December 2014 and 31 December 2013 (provided in full in Appendix D).
 Because prior to 2015 BOF was qualified as an investment entity under IFRS 10, these statements do not comply with consolidation requirements in IFRS 10 according to which investment entities are required to measure their subsidiaries at fair value through profit and loss rather than consolidate them.
-Apart from this exception, these special purpose financial statements are prepared based on all other standards and interpretations of the IFRS; - audited non-consolidated financial statements of BOF for the financial years ended 31 December 2014 and 31 December 2013 prepared according to IFRS (provided in full in Appendices E and F).
+Apart from this exception, these special purpose financial statements are prepared based on all other standards and interpretations of the IFRS; - audited non-consolidated financial statements of BOF for the financial year ended 31 December 2014 (provided in full in Appendix E).